aldebaran/qibuild/doc/source/hacking/contrib/specs/unified_build_config.rst

 only compile a project in debug, and it will use the same build directory.

-(There is no danger of using the same build directory for debug and release, even on Visual Studio)
+(There is no danger in using the same build directory for debug and release, even on Visual Studio)

 When we have binary packages compiled with the nao profile,